lee-zhg/istio101/workshop/exercise-3/README.md

 ### Use Watson Tone Analyzer

-It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the section when you have time constraint.**
+It's optional to deploy a `Use Watson Tone Analyzer` service. **It's recommended to skip the rest of this section when you have time constraint.**

 #### [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)